yanatsishchykava/js-ts-tasks/README.md

 2. Ensure there's a `node_modules` folder (all packages are installed)
 3. In console run `npm run test:local` command to test your solution
 4. In console you will see results of your solution

+## Evaluation criterias - max 10 points

+If a task passes all of its test cases, then it gives its maximum points assigned for that task

+- censorship: 4 point(s)
+- formatAddress: 1 point(s)
+- formatAddressWithOrder: 1 point(s)
+- primeNumbers: 4 point(s)